Private bankers provide session on transitioning biz

 “For estate planning,” Melle said, “lower valuations can be beneficial for gifts, so gifting early can be best.
 As the business grows, the value grows.”
 He continued, “The best time to plan to minimize estate taxes is to do it early.
 That can be a strategy in estate planning.”

-Charitable trusts and foundations, which can bring tax benefits, as well as contribute to donor-advised funds, are options.
+Charitable trusts and foundations, which can bring tax benefits, as well as contributing to donor advised finds are options.
 “We help clients think through those strategies,” Radigan said.
 “We don’t want to make clients experts.
 We can do that for them, but we want them to see the whole picture.”

 Different people have different goals, which can impact price, process and other aspects of the outcome.